 Panic attacks can be one of the scariest experiences to go through.
 The attacks can range from a sudden surge of fear that only lasts a few minutes to heart palpitations and shortness of breath that mimic a heart attack.

 But it’s not just the symptoms that make panic attacks so debilitating.
 It’s also the feeling of being out of control.
 Not knowing why you’re having one — or when an attack might strike next — can make daily tasks a challenge.

 If you are experiencing panic attacks, you may have a type of anxiety disorder called panic disorder.
-It is estimated that almost 5 percent of American adults will experience panic disorder at some point in their lives.
+It is estimated that

 The good news is that there are steps you can take to help lessen the severity of the attacks.
 Plus, the long-term treatments available for managing anxiety and panic attacks are promising.

 Symptoms of a panic attack can vary from person to person and even from attack to attack.
 Celeste Viciere, LMHC, who provides cognitive behavioral therapy, says that’s why panic attacks can be tricky: when people describe a panic attack to her, they often say: “It felt like I was having a heart attack, and I couldn’t breathe.”
 However, everyone can experience different symptoms.

 Most panic attacks last less than 30 minutes — with the average lasting around 10 minutes — although some of the symptoms may last a lot longer.
 During this time, you may experience a need to flee until the attack is over.

 Although the average length of a panic attack may not seem like a long time, for the person experiencing a full-blown attack, it can feel like an eternity.